Updated: May 7

 Every successful firm must differentiate itself and provide something unique, so some businesses tend to rename products and services as a way to establish a brand or catchphrase.

-Self-coined terms likely have (if there's any at all) very low search volumes.
+Self-coined terms likely have (if there are any at all) very low search volumes.
 While you're advised not to ignore slightly less competitive long-tail keywords, self-coined terms tend to have almost non-existent traffic.

 Remember: Lawyer SEO works because it targets users who are already looking for law-related information.
 This means you have to satisfy that need by showing up where they are.
 Insisting on self-coined terms only makes it more difficult to find you.